Logiqx/tech-docs/Infrastructure/AWS/Route_53.md

 ## General

+### DNS

+Amazon [Route 53](https://aws.amazon.com/route53/) is a reliable and cost-effective way to route end users to Internet applications.

+For my personal domains, I use it to route website traffic to AWS and e-mail traffic to eUKhost.

 ### Aliases

-Route53 provides aliases but in other DNS servers it may be necessary to use CNAME records:
+Route 53 provides aliases but in other DNS servers it may be necessary to use CNAME records:

 - [CNAME record](https://en.m.wikipedia.org/wiki/CNAME_record) on Wikipedia